darryncampbell/DataWedge-Workflow-Sample/README.md

 ## Not to be confused with...

+**Even users familiar with DataWedge may confuse some of these new features with existing ones.
+Below is a list of similar, though unrelated capabilities**

 - The Intent Output plugin setting for 'Use Content providers' is not used for Workflow or barcode highlighting
 - Similarly, although the principle is similar do not use the [content provider](https://techdocs.zebra.com/datawedge/latest/guide/programmers-guides/content-provider/) programming guide to extract images from the workflow data, instead use the [workflow programmer's guide](https://techdocs.zebra.com/datawedge/11-2/guide/programmers-guides/workflow-input/)